 \subsection{Decrease of purity}

-In order to identify the states that are the most prone to decoherence, we focus on the rate of change of the purity $\dpuritydt(\rho)$ and its higher order time derivatives.
+In order to identify the states that are the most prone to decoherence, we focus on the rate of change of the purity $\dpuritydt(\rho)$ and its higher-order time derivatives.
 These quantities can be expressed in a simple form when $\gamma_{x}=\gamma_{y}$ because then Eq.~\eqref{equrhoLMdecoup} implies that $d|\rho_{LM}|^2/dt=-2\left|\rho_{LM}\right|^{2}\Gamma_{LM}$.
-Repeated use of the latter equality together with Eq.~\eqref{purityrhoLM} yields for the $n$-th order time derivative
+Repeated use of the latter equality together with Eq.~\eqref{purityrhoLM} yields for the $n$th-order time derivative

 This equation can be rewritten as

 where we define the average value in state $\rho$ of a function $f$ of variables $L$ and $M$ by

 In particular, the rate of change of purity, which is also equal to the opposite of the linear entropy production rate~\cite{Hor09}, is given by